Trilbyana

 Trilbyana or Trilby-Mania was the fashion for things based on the story Trilby by George du Maurier.
 This was especially popular during the 1890s.
 The works included burlesques, cartoons, movies, parodies, plays, sketches and tableaux.

 Published in 1894 by George du Maurier, the novel Trilby is about the life of fictional artist's model Trilby O'Ferrall.
 The story details her life, appearance, interactions with others, her singing voice, and how she gains the love of three artists in Paris.
 The story gained immense popularity in the United States at the turn of the 20th century.

 Trilby Boom

 1895 cartoon depicts William McKinley as jealous that the "Trilby Craze" distracts public attention away from himself.

 New technologies in printing and distribution led to widespread reading across the United States in the 19th century.
-Illustrated books were extremely popular forms of entertainment.”
+Illustrated books were extremely popular forms of entertainment.

-Du Maurier’s novel sold astonishingly well.
-Harpers Weekly serialized the story and it ran for eight months before being published as novel in September of 1894.
-The novels popularity led to a “Trilby Boom,” in America.
+Du Maurier's novel sold astonishingly well.
+Harpers Weekly serialized the story and it ran for eight months before being published as a novel in September of 1894.
+The novel's popularity led to a "Trilby Boom" in America.
 The novel sold over one hundred thousand copies with in the first few months of publishing.